 Worries that the SSR will limit credit availability towards the end of the B season provides an additional motivating factor for vessels to reduce bycatch, possibly by concentrating effort at the beginning of the B season, when historical bycatch rates have been low.
 This could have the added feedback effect of increasing the SSR and encouraging other vessels to fish earlier in the B season: by catching more pollock earlier, and at lower bycatch rates, the amount of salmon savings would be set even higher, potentially encouraging more vessels to fish early when bycatch rates are low.
 One disadvantage to this behavioral change, however, is that it is likely to increase bycatch of Chum salmon (which is historically higher at the beginning of the B season for pollock).
 There are also potential interactions with the whiting fishery, in which some vessels that fish pollock also participate in, but which does not have assured bycatch quotas.
 This means that vessels which participate in that fishery experience a race to fish scenario in order to maximize their yield before the fishery shuts down, which would limit their ability to change the timing of fishing effort for BSAI pollock.
-One potential solution to this problem would be to expand the MIP to related fisheries and other bycatch species.
+One potential solution to this problem would be to expand the CIP to related fisheries and other bycatch species.
 Vessels would then be able to trade Chinook salmon ITEC for Chum salmon ITEC depending on their intended time of fishing and expectations for bycatch.
 Additionally, it would give flexibility for individual vessels in the fishery to collectively manage bycatch, by leveraging their relative ability to avoid bycatch of one or the other species.

 Incentives/Issues